Reviews You Can Rely On

 Ally Arcuri

-If you're new to running, you may also find some of the walking shoes we've tested are great choice for making the leap to running.
-We've also rigorously tested sports bras, GPS watches, and plenty of other running gear to help you pound the pavement with pleasure — or trail running shoes, if that's more your surface type.
+If you're new to running, many of the walking shoes we've tested could be good options for transitioning from casual walking to casual jogging or running.
+We've also tested plenty of other running gear to help you reach your fitness goals.

 Related: Best Running Shoes for Men